Building Adobe Podcast

 Difficult software, expensive equipment

-Existing podcasting workflows were intimidating.
-The tools alone required countless hours on YouTube to learn the ropes.
+Existing tools required countless hours on YouTube to learn the ropes.
 Prospective podcasters were asked to shell out thousands of dollars for entry-level equipment: microphones, audio interfaces, cameras, soundproofing, and more.

 Insight